This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Will I Feel Better?

 In clinical studies, during treatment for one ragweed or grass pollen season, patients who received allergy tablets experienced significant improvement in their allergy symptoms, required less allergy medications and in general reported a better quality of life in the first treatment season.
 These improvements were even better in the second and third treatment year.
+During dust mite tablet studies, patients demonstrated improvement during the first treatment year.

-If you aren’t responding to allergy immunotherapy, it may be because you have other allergies in addition to grass and ragweed.
+If you aren’t responding to allergy immunotherapy, it may be because you have other allergies in addition to dust mites, grass and ragweed.
 Other reasons could be that there are high levels of the allergen in your environment or major exposures to non-allergic triggers like tobacco smoke are present.

 What Is the Length of Treatment?